bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_image_processing.md

-# Post-processing, segmentation and labelling
+# Post-processing, segmentation and labelling in Fiji (2D)

 In this exercise we will: